towersvault/shinpokered/README.md

 - Farfetchd rarity on route 13 increased from 1.2% to 4.3%.
 - The player can now choose whether or not to generate a new Trainer ID when selecting New Game Plus.
 - Wild pokemon randomizer lists have been slightly adjusted.
+- Talking to the girl in Oak's lab allows the player to generate a new randomization seed value.

 v1.24.3
 - Girl trainer on route 8 has text adjusted to reflect having a Clefable